 Note: If you are not very familiar with advanced computing in Ubuntu you may probably want to stick with the Software Center.
+To open the Synaptic Package Manager go to System • Administration • Synaptic Package Manager.

 Finding what you want

 If you are having difficulties finding the package you are looking for, you may try the Quick search box, the Search button (which opens a search dialog) or sort by the categories in the left side pane.